 So, how can practices optimize their effort and get the best results in MIPS?
 Try out all applicable Quality measures for which you have the data.
 See how they compare for different submission methods for your practice.
 Goldilocks couldn’t use a simulator, but you can.
 MIPS Score Simulator shows the impact of any change in any quality measure performance rate on your MIPS payment adjustment instantaneously, which makes finding the highest leverage measures for your practice (the measure that yield the best score for you and have the greatest potential of score improvement) very easy.
 In addition to quality category, MyMipsScore takes you through all MIPS categories (IA, ACI, and Quality) step-by-step to help you maximize your Composite Performance Score.

-To uncover more insights into MIPS that apply to your practice and you could utilize to maximize your MIPS score, schedule a Roadmap Session today.
+To uncover more insights into MIPS that apply to your practice and you could utilize to maximize your MIPS score, learn more about MIPS100 Roadmap Session.